dbos-inc/dbos-docs/docs/api-reference/decorators.md

 These decorators also serve a second purpose, which is to make the type information available to Operon.
 Uses of this include creating a per-method schema for tracing logs, or automatically producing a description of the method for integration purposes.

+In simple cases (such as `string` or `number` arguments), the programmer need not do any decorating to get the functionality.
+However, where the data types have some options, such as maximum length, precision, etc., there are decorators to control the behavior.

 #### `@Required`
 Ensures that the argument has a suitable value.
 This is generally a default behavior.
 ```typescript